fustilio/linguine/docs/text-rewrites.md

 - **Collaborative Features**: Share rewrite collections with other users
 - **AI Insights**: Get AI-powered analysis of rewriting patterns
 - **Integration APIs**: Connect with external learning platforms

+### Side Panel Batch Reapplication (Roadmap)

+**Planned features for the side panel:**

+- **Batch Reapply**: Reapply multiple rewrites on current page
+- **URL Filtering**: Filter rewrites by current URL
+- **One-Click Reapply**: Reapply all rewrites for this page with single click
+- **Visual Indicators**: Show which rewrites are available on current page
+- **Smart Detection**: Automatically detect when user visits a page with saved rewrites
+- **Progress Tracking**: Track which rewrites have been reapplied

+**User Workflow:**
+1. User visits a webpage with saved text rewrites
+2. Side panel automatically detects matching rewrites
+3. User can preview which text will be rewritten
+4. One-click to reapply all rewrites on the page
+5. Visual indicators show which text has been rewritten

 ### Technical Improvements